-Image: Dr Alessandro Vannini presenting at the ICR Enterprise breakfast event
+Image: Professor Alessandro Vannini presenting at the ICR Enterprise breakfast event

 Our aim is to develop our research discoveries into new treatments, diagnostics or supporting technologies for cancer.
 We know that the best and fastest way to get our discoveries to cancer patients is by establishing fruitful and effective partnerships with industry.

 Our interactions with commercial partners are the responsibility of our Enterprise Unit, led by Dr Angela Kukula.
 Her team fosters the interactions with industry that ensure our research leads rapidly to benefits for people with cancer.

 Our approach to our partnerships – and in particular the licensing of our intellectual property – is guided by our aim to defeat cancer.
 We adhere to the following principles to ensure that the way we make our IP available to companies maximises the benefits for patients: